We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 The pros of home equity sharing

-By selling a portion of the equity in your home, you can receive a lump sum of money or a series of payments.
-This approach offers various benefits catering to different financial needs and goals.
+By selling a portion of your home equity, you can receive a lump sum or a series of payments.
 Home equity sharing presents several advantages, from avoiding additional debt to having the freedom to use funds without restrictions.

 Access to funds without taking on additional debt